opendocsg/slw-judgments-backfill/2007_SGCA_10/report.md

 **The issues**

-14     This appeal is brought by the appellant, Petral, against the decision of the trial judge (“the Judge”) dismissing the appellant’s committal application against the respondents for contempt of court (see _Karaha Bodas Co LLC v Pertamina Energy Trading Ltd_ [2006] 3 SLR 721 (hereafter, “GD”)).
+14     This appeal is brought by the appellant, Petral, against the decision of the trial judge (“the Judge”) dismissing the appellant’s committal application against the respondents for contempt of court (see _Karaha Bodas Co LLC v Pertamina Energy Trading Ltd_ <span class="citation">[2006] 3 SLR 721</span> (hereafter, “GD”)).

 15     The issues raised by the appellant in the present proceedings are set out as follows: